Stonner kebab

-The stonner kebab is a pork sausage wrapped in strips of doner meat, coated in two layers of batter, and then deep fried.
+The stonner kebab is a pork sausage wrapped in strips of gyro meat, coated in two layers of batter, and then deep fried.
 It is served on a bed of chips.
 The kebab weighs 1.4 kg.
 The dish is available in Ruby Chip Shop in Glasgow.
 The name stonner is derived from a combination of "sausage" and "donner", and is the Glaswegian slang word for an erection.

 The stonner kebab became notable for having 1000 kcal of food energy and 46 g of fat.